sazzad1012/NLP_Project/README.md

 <a name = "af"/>

 ## Deep learning model
 The NLP deep learning model for comapring question-pairs has two components.
 The first is about data-pipelining with feature extraction.
-The features after approproiate vectorization are fed into LSTM model the output of which are then used for model evaluation.
-The ```Spark``` nodes are appropriately set (in the example below the master node is set to local)to read the data-file:
+The features after approproiate vectorization are fed into a LSTM model the output of which are then used for model evaluation.
+The ```Spark``` nodes are appropriately set (in the example below the master node is set to local) to read the data-file:
 ```python
 spark = SparkSession.builder \
  .master('local[4]') \